SuperPuperMegaUltraEpicGoldenHacker/Competetive-Programming/README.md

 * Far manager
     - The best working environment, because files are more easily accessed than on other text editors, embeded command line also makes life easier.
     - design is not good as wished.
-Doesn't really matter to me while coding.
+Doesn't really matter while coding.

 * Visual Studio Code
      - Has terminal